ShaneSopel/rustpicopong/README.md

 # rustpicopong
-pong on the raspberry pi pico written in rust.
+pong on the raspberry pi pico
+-Written in rust.
+-Using the rust embedded rp-hal

 ![running game through ST7735](IMG_8149.jpg)